sergiohernandezlsm/plans-app/README.md

 $ npm install
 ```

-## To Start the project
+## To Start the project (IN THE ROOT WHERE docker-compose file exist)

-RUN MAKE DEVELOP COMMMAND TO START PROJECT
+RUN make develop COMMMAND TO START PROJECT
 ```
 $ make develop
 ```
-THEN RUN MAKE MIGRATIONS TO CREATE TABLES AND DATA
+THEN RUN make migrations TO CREATE TABLES AND DATA

 ```
 $ make migrations